A LEGAL INTERPRETER PROVIDING ASSISTANCE TO VICTIMS

 More than 50 languages spoken:

-European languages : English, Germany, Spanish, Portuguese, Italien, Greek and Dutch
+European languages : English, German, Spanish, Portuguese, Italian, Greek and Dutch

-Central European and Oriental Languages: Russian, Belarusian, Ukrainian, Georgian, Armenian, Polish, Romanian, Bimoldavian, Croatian, Serbian, Bosnian, Montenegrin, Albanian, Bulgarian and Romani
+Central European and Oriental Languages: Russian, Belarusian, Ukrainian, Georgian, Armenian, Polish, Estonian, Romanian, Moldavian, Croatian, Serbian, Bosnian, Montenegrin, Albanian, Bulgarian and Romani

 Languages spoken in North Africa and Middle East: Classical Arabic and dialects (Sudanese, Iraqi, Syrian, Lebanese, Egyptian, North African), Turkish, Kurdish Kurmandji and Kurdish Sorani

-Languages of Central Asia and South-East Asia: Chinese, Teochew, Korean, Vietnamese, Bengali, Hindi, Indonesian, Malaysian, Ourdou, Pachto, Farsi and Dari
+Languages of Central Asia and South-East Asia: Chinese, Teochew, Korean, Vietnamese, Bengali, Hindi, Indonesian, Malaysian, Ourdou, Pachto, Farsi, Turkish and Dari

-African Languages : Amharic, Pidgin, Yoruba, Sango, Lingala, Wolof, Peulh, Malinké, Soussou
+African Languages : Comorian, Swahili, Pidgin, Yoruba, Sango, Lingala, Wolof, Peulh

 Article published in "La Montagne", 9th June 2020